jmicko/coinbot/docs/ROBOT_SYNC.md

 - `processingLoop(userID)`: local settled-order processing and flipping
 - `startWebsocket(userID)`: Coinbase websocket updates for faster order/ticker notifications

-All of this is process-local.
+All of this is process-local and now lives under `server/modules/runtime/`.
 Restarting the server rebuilds runtime state from the database.
+Database query caching is separate and lives in the table-oriented database modules.

 ## Trading Gates